jnuho/mkdocs/docs/deeplearning/LLM.md

 ### Fine-Tuning LLMs

 - Fine-tuning is a method in deep learning when a pre-trained model is further trained on a specific, often smaller, dataset to adapt it to a particular task or domain.
-- Fine Tuning reduces hallucinations in LLMs by adjusting the model’s patterns
+- Fine Tuning reduces hallucinations in LLMs by adjusting the model's patterns
 - using curated data to align with specific contexts, improving factual accuracy and coherence.

 ### Retrieval-Augmented Generation (RAG)